react-navigation/react-navigation.github.io/versioned_docs/version-8.x/hello-react-navigation.md

 }
 ```

+`createNativeStackNavigator` takes a configuration object containing the screens to include, as well as various other options.

+`createNativeStackScreen` takes a configuration object for a screen, where the `screen` property is the component to render (or a nested navigator, which we'll cover later).

+`createStaticNavigation` takes the navigator and returns a component to render in the app.
+It should only be called once, typically at the root of your app (e.g., in `App.tsx`):

 :::warning

 In a typical React Native app, the `createStaticNavigation` function should be only used once in your app at the root.